gabeklein/expressive-mvc/README.md

 ```
 <a href="https://codesandbox.io/s/deep-state-simple-e3xcf"><sup>View in CodeSandbox</sup></a>

 One of the static-methods on your class will be `use`.
-This is a hook; it will create a new instance (of a given model) and bind it to the component.
+It is a hook; it will create a new instance (of the given model) and bind it to this component.

-Now, we can just "edit" the properties as we see fit!
-As the values on this state change, our hook handles any need for a new render.
+Now, we can "edit" the instance properties as we see fit.
+When values change, our hook handles any need for a new render.

 <br/>